layer: I

 "Indeed the Quran has a zahir (outer) and a batin (inner), and its batin has a batin — up to seven inner layers."

-— Attributed to Imam Ali ibn Abi Talib, transmitted in Bihar al-Anwar and Tafsir al-'Ayyashi
+— Attributed to Imam Ali ibn Abi Talib (A.S.), transmitted in Bihar al-Anwar and Tafsir al-'Ayyashi

 The hermeneutical significance of this teaching for the Haq-Batil framework is precise.
 If the Quran — the primary Haq — has seven inner layers that are not accessible from the zahir alone, then any reading of the Quran that operates only at the zahir level is, by definition, incomplete.
 It may be formally correct at the zahir level (the words are real words, the grammar is real grammar) while missing the batin that constitutes the verse's full Haq content.